BPLogger/BPLogger/README.md

 Introduction

-BPLogger is a POC made to demonstrate how a simple Python program is able to steal the keyboard activity from someone while passing most of the antivirus protections.
+> [+] BPLogger is a POC made to demonstrate how a simple Python program is able to steal the keyboard activity from someone while passing most of the antivirus protections.

-How to run it?
+How do i run it?

 Features